AFM PROGRAM AND CURRICULUM

 • Montessori trained and certified teachers in every classroom

-• classrooms that “hum” with productive noise
+• classrooms that hum with productive noise and activity

 • an atmosphere of respect

-• confident, independent children
+• confident, independent, self-directed children

 • individualized programs for each student